LaxmiChapagain/flagsTool/README.md

-Tool to generate json file on checking checkbox.
+Tool to generate json file based on status of  checkbox.
 Developed using React javascript.